eZmaxinc/eZmax-SDK-go/docs/EzsignsignatureRequest.md

 `func (o *EzsignsignatureRequest) HasEEzsignsignatureDependencyrequirement() bool`

 HasEEzsignsignatureDependencyrequirement returns a boolean if a field has been set.

+### GetSEzsignsignatureCreditcardamountdescription

+`func (o *EzsignsignatureRequest) GetSEzsignsignatureCreditcardamountdescription() string`

+GetSEzsignsignatureCreditcardamountdescription returns the SEzsignsignatureCreditcardamountdescription field if non-nil, zero value otherwise.

+### GetSEzsignsignatureCreditcardamountdescriptionOk

+`func (o *EzsignsignatureRequest) GetSEzsignsignatureCreditcardamountdescriptionOk() (*string, bool)`

+GetSEzsignsignatureCreditcardamountdescriptionOk returns a tuple with the SEzsignsignatureCreditcardamountdescription field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSEzsignsignatureCreditcardamountdescription

+`func (o *EzsignsignatureRequest) SetSEzsignsignatureCreditcardamountdescription(v string)`

+SetSEzsignsignatureCreditcardamountdescription sets SEzsignsignatureCreditcardamountdescription field to given value.

+### HasSEzsignsignatureCreditcardamountdescription

+`func (o *EzsignsignatureRequest) HasSEzsignsignatureCreditcardamountdescription() bool`

+HasSEzsignsignatureCreditcardamountdescription returns a boolean if a field has been set.

+### GetDEzsignsignatureCreditcardamount

+`func (o *EzsignsignatureRequest) GetDEzsignsignatureCreditcardamount() string`

+GetDEzsignsignatureCreditcardamount returns the DEzsignsignatureCreditcardamount field if non-nil, zero value otherwise.

+### GetDEzsignsignatureCreditcardamountOk

+`func (o *EzsignsignatureRequest) GetDEzsignsignatureCreditcardamountOk() (*string, bool)`

+GetDEzsignsignatureCreditcardamountOk returns a tuple with the DEzsignsignatureCreditcardamount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDEzsignsignatureCreditcardamount

+`func (o *EzsignsignatureRequest) SetDEzsignsignatureCreditcardamount(v string)`

+SetDEzsignsignatureCreditcardamount sets DEzsignsignatureCreditcardamount field to given value.

+### HasDEzsignsignatureCreditcardamount

+`func (o *EzsignsignatureRequest) HasDEzsignsignatureCreditcardamount() bool`

+HasDEzsignsignatureCreditcardamount returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)